 A different design would involve adding a post-hatching treatment.
 This would enable one to see whether lizards reared at low temperature perform better at low post-hatching temperature than do lizards reared at high temperature (and vice versa).
 This latter design informs whether the developmental response is adaptive (see Huey et al. '99).
 However, your treatment has the advantage in that the hatchling were able to thermoregulate as they wished and so is probably more likely reflects what would happen nature, where hatchlings can (often) thermoregulate.

-Response: This is a fascinating experimental design.
-We agree that it would be a fantastic future study.
+Response: We agree that it would be a fantastic future study.
 However, as noted by Reviewer 1, we had a different question, and our design likely reflects what would happen in nature.

 As will be evident below, I have some concerns.
 I was unclear whether you actually measured body temperature, which is traditional in Tpref and CTmax studies.
 For Tpref, you measured skin temperature but didn't show whether that matched cloacal temperature.
 For CTmax, I'm not sure what you measured (see below).